-If you’re interested in learning more about fillers, the good and the bad, and why you need to dissolve them, contact the experts in Reno, NV, Las Vegas, NV, Revenge MD.
-We are proud to be the leading provider of dermal fillers in Reno, NV, Las Vegas, NV, and the surrounding areas.
+If you’re interested in learning more about fillers, the good and the bad, and why you need to dissolve them, contact the experts at our Las Vegas or Reno medspa locations.
+We are proud to be the leading provider of dermal fillers in Las Vegas, Reno, and the surrounding areas.
 We help our clients achieve optimal filler results to avoid the need for dissolving them.

 However, if you are someone who has received botched filler or has received filler from someone who was not as knowledgeable, resulting in unacceptable results, we can help!
 We believe our clients should never have to live with the unwanted effects of lip or facial fillers gone wrong.

 Dissolving fillers can be uncomfortable.
 However, it generally isn’t more painful than getting the fillers in the first place.
 It is difficult to predict whether your experience will be painful since pain tolerance is subjective.
 Your provider may be able to help ease your discomfort if it becomes too intense during your lip dissolving procedure.